kevinlu625/StudySphere/README.md

 ]

 ```
-### Aggregation module
-There is overlap with the QC module where the aggregation model will sum the number of votes for a specific answer or a specific question to determine which is the most popular.
-Similarly, if a certain question reaches a certain threshold number of downvotes, it will be removed and no longer be displayed on the website.
-Users with a username that has a certain number of questions removed will be banned, which is by counting the number of questions removed per user.
+The QC module will remove questions with a certain amount of downvotes as well as ban users with too many removed questions.
+The aggregation model will sum the number of votes for a specific answer or a specific question to determine which is the most popular.
+Similarly, if a certain question reaches a certain threshold number of downvotes, it will be removed and no longer be displayed on the website, which is used for the QC module.
+Similarly, users with a username that has a certain number of questions removed will be banned, which is by counting the number of questions removed per user, which is also used for the QC module.